 - it should also include what happens if shareholders fall into dispute, how such disputes can be resolved, and how shareholders can exit the business in a fair way, including whether there are pre-emption rights to other shareholders to purchase the exiting shareholder’s shares, and if so, on what basis and how the shares are valued.

 A shareholders agreement is a contract between the shareholders and the company.
-Like any contract, this can be amended and updated as circumstances change within a company.
-However, this will rely on all the parties agreeing changes, and therein a problem may lie if shareholders are in dispute already and are unable to see the benefits of renegotiating the shareholders agreement.
+Like any contract, it is possible to amend shareholders agreements and update them as circumstances change within a company.
+However, this will rely on all the parties agreeing changes, and therein a problem may lie if shareholders are in dispute already and are unable to see the benefits of renegotiating and amending the shareholders agreement.

-However, if negotiating a new shareholders agreement or amending the old one is approached properly, then this is possible even in times of dispute.
+However, if negotiating a new or amending a shareholder agreement is approached properly, then this is possible even in times of dispute.
 A reassessment of the agreement by all parties might help with a dispute by clarifying and confirming the expectations of the parties, and ensuring that going forward, roles and expectations are clear in order to avoid further disputes.

 Many disputes between shareholders and the company and company’s officers are down to a difference in expectations and a breakdown in communication.
 As an alternative to the other more serious remedies available to a shareholder, the company and the shareholders may prefer to at least try to sit around a table and discuss matters to reach a resolution by amending a shareholders agreement.